-- Standard 1: Creating and Maintaining Safe Environments - Standard 5: Training and Support for Keeping Children Safe - Standard 7: Quality Assuring Compliance with the Standards
+- Standard 1: Creating and Maintaining Safe Environments - Standard 5: Training and Support for Keeping Children Safe - Standard 7: Quality Assuring Compliance with the Standards quality assuring compliance with the standards

 The Church body develops a plan of action to quality assure compliance with the safeguarding standards.
 This action plan is reviewed annually.